 Begin your thrilling adventure with a flight to Miami.
 Upon arrival, you’ll board a free shuttle to your hotel, located nearby for utmost convenience.
 We've arranged a chartered morning flight to Holguín to comply with new Cuba flight regulations — however, we're still more than welcome to visit and explore this vibrant country!
 Feel free to ask your Adventure Leader for some great restaurant recommendations in Miami if you'd like a night out on the town.

 Fly to Cuba, transferring through the countryside to Santiago de Cuba

-In the early morning, you’ll take a shuttle to the airport and have a chartered flight from Miami to Holguín, and then transfer to Santiago de Cuba just in time for a Welcome Dinner at the hotel.
-If timing allows, we’ll stop along the way for a snack at a local farm and interact with the locals — a great way to begin your journey into Cuba and to support the Cuban people while enhancing your understanding of Cuban culture.
+In the early morning, you’ll take a shuttle to the airport and have a chartered flight from Miami to Holguín.
+Then, we'll transfer to Santiago de Cuba and stop along the way for a snack at a local farm and interact with the locals.
+It's a wonderful way to begin your journey into Cuba and support the Cuban people while enhancing your understanding of Cuban culture.
 In the evening, celebrate your arrival with a Welcome Dinner at the hotel.

 Explore historic Santiago by day, including Parque Cespedes, then dance the night away at the Casa de la Trova music hall